Efrat19/kubeload/README.md

   name: loadmanager-sample
 spec:
   loadSetup:
-    # defines with how many pods the load should start:
+    # With how many pods the load should start:
     initialLoad: 2
-    # defines how much time to wait before upscaling the load volume:
+    # How much time to wait before upscaling the load volume:
     interval: 1m
-    # defines how many pods should be added on each interval:
+    # How many pods should be added on each interval:
     hatchRate: 1
-    # once the paralellism will reach `maxLoad`, the manager will stop increasing the pods count.
+    # The manager will stop increasing the pods count once it hits maxLoad:
     maxLoad: 8
   selector:
-    # key-value pairs of labels. only jobs that has this set of labels will be controlled by this manager
+    # Only jobs that has this set of labels will be controlled by this manager
     matchLabels:
       app: load-test
 ```